Attorney Fees and Costs

 Consultation Fee

 The consultation will inform the client of the issues at hand, the process required to resolve these issues, and what the client can expect.
-The attorney will be able to answer the many questions that are valuable for your understanding and decision-making.

 Advance Fee Deposit